coderamen666/srd-v3.5-md/epic/epic-monsters-g-w.md

 ### Creating a Paragon Creature

-"Paragon" is a template that can be added to any creature (referred to hereafter as the base creature).
+“Paragon” is a template that can be added to any creature (referred to hereafter as the base creature).

-The base creature's type remains unchanged.
-The paragon creature uses all the base creature's statistics and special abilities except as noted here.
+The base creature’s type remains unchanged.
+The paragon creature uses all the base creature’s statistics and special abilities except as noted here.

 **HD:** A paragon creature always has maximum hit points.
 Paragon creatures also gain an additional 12 hit points per HD.

-**Speed:** A paragon creature's speed triples, for all movement types.
+**Speed:** A paragon creature’s speed triples, for all movement types.

 **AC:** Paragon creatures gain a +12 insight bonus to AC and a +12 luck bonus to AC.
 They also gain a +5 natural armor bonus (if the creature